 Nadia: My obsession?
 You’re the one who needs to get their head out of his—

 Nadia: You’re a fool, Ishmael.
 People were kidnapped and beaten because of his manifesto and called Obstacles to the Vision.
 Have you forgotten that?
 People were hurt trying to imitate him.
-Kids as young as fifteen who were in the wrong crowd at the wrong time got their jaws broken by his fists or even worse suffered burns because of his freakish powers.
+Remember Bradley Cohen?
+The fifteen-year-old bystander who ended up getting a broken jaw and suffering burns because he happened to be in the wrong crowd at the wrong time while Visionary was battering street thugs with his freakish powers.
 For god’s sake get off his ball sack.

 Maillot: . . .
 We’ve run out of time.